RMS Homeric (1913): Atlantic service

 On 19 April 1925 Homeric received the distress call 'Now very danger.
 Come quick' from the Japanese freighter Raifuku Maru which was listing dangerously in heavy seas and taking on water.
 Homeric was 70 mi away and sped to Raifuku Maru's position at 20 knots.
 However when she arrived, Raifuku Maru was listing at a 30 degree angle, and the rough seas prevented Homeric from getting close enough to rescue any of the stricken ship's crew, who had attempted unsuccessfully to get away in their lifeboats, which were smashed by the rough seas.
 Homeric's crew and passengers watched helplessly as the Japanese freighter sank with all thirty eight of her crew.
 This incident became controversial at the time: When Homeric reached New York, several passengers spoke to the press accusing Homeric's crew of not making enough effort to rescue the crew of the stricken ship.
 The Japanese press even accused the Homeric's crew of racism.
-These accusations were strenuously denied.
+These accusations were denied strenuously.

 Built with the steerage trade in mind, Homeric had a huge portion of her accommodations devoted to immigrants, and when the United States curtailed the flow of foreign settlers in the mid-1920s the Homeric was particularly hard hit.
 Her original passenger capacity was given as 529 First class, 487 Second class and 1,750 Third class.
 Some of her transatlantic crossings began to lose money as early as 1926, during which year some of her better third-class accommodation was regraded as the newly introduced Tourist class.
 From 1927 the ship was sent on cruises around the Mediterranean and Caribbean during the slack season.
 In 1930, second class was abolished and renamed Tourist class; effectively the second class and the best third class cabins had been renamed in an attempt to make the ship's accommodation more appealing to potential clientele.
 From 1930 her capacity was given as 523 First class, 841 Tourist class, and 314 Third class, reflecting the decline of the steerage trade.

 By the early 1930s the Great Depression was hitting the Atlantic trade hard, with passenger numbers well down, there were no longer enough passengers to support a three-ship express service, and so it was decided to remove Homeric from the Atlantic service altogether and devote her to cruising full time.
 On 10 June 1932 Homeric departed New York for Southampton for the last time.
 Her career on the Atlantic was indeed short-lived, as she only provided transatlantic service for ten years.